adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/d validation and eslint.md

 # [Validation and ESLint](https://fullstackopen.com/en/part3/validation_and_es_lint)

 - Want constraints on data stored in db
-  - Dont want to add notes with empty _content_ property
+  - Don't want to add notes with empty _content_ property
   - Check note validity in route handler:

 ```js